Tuition and Funding

 Every LBJ School student receiving an admissions fellowship from the LBJ School or The University of Texas at Austin is required to report all offers of university employment while enrolled at the LBJ School, even if the employment is to be performed for another college unit or department outside of the LBJ School.
 Please notify LBJFellowships@austin.utexas.edu to be approved to work prior to accepting employment.

-Additional information on fellowship funding is available through the Office of Graduate Studies.
+Additional information on fellowship funding is available through the UT Graduate School.

 Ph.D.
 Fellowships